Clustering, Coding, and the Concept of Similarity: Experiments with Mathematica .

 Thus the gradient of $U({\bf x})$ in a neighborhood of $(20,20,-10)$ will be almost identical to the gradient of $U_{1}({\bf x})$ computed by itself, and the gradient of $U({\bf x})$ in a neighborhood of $(-20,-20,10)$ will be almost identical to the gradient of $U_{2}({\bf x})$ computed by itself.

 The mixture distribution thus provides a useful representation of \emph{clusters}.
 Analyzing the situation, intuitively, in terms of our dissimilarity metric, the two clusters in Figure \ref{BiCurvilinearGaussian} will be exponentially far apart.
+This picture is therefore consistent with the third hypothesis quoted from \cite{nipsRifaiDVBM11}: \begin{quotation} \begin{enumerate}